Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Narwee has 40 active public transport stops, offering a mix of train and bus services.
+Narwee has 40 active public transport stops offering a mix of train and bus services.
 These stops are served by 8 different routes, collectively facilitating 2,995 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 133 meters from the nearest stop.
-Predominantly residential, most Narwee residents commute outward.
-Cars remain the primary mode of transport at 75%, while train usage stands at 18%.
-Vehicle ownership averages 1.0 per dwelling, below the regional average.
+Residents enjoy excellent transport accessibility, with an average distance of 133 meters to the nearest stop.
+Predominantly residential, most Narwee residents commute outward using cars (75%), followed by trains at 18%.
+The area has a lower-than-average vehicle ownership rate of 1.0 per dwelling.
+Notably, 39.9% of residents work from home, potentially due to COVID-19 conditions in 2021 Census data.

 Frequently Asked Questions - Transport